ptmt/ptmt.github.com/posts/2025/return.md

 ## What makes blog good

-I would consider a blog good, when posts got shared.
+I would consider a blog good, when posts get shared.
 And people subscribe to RSS.
-Not a big amount, even a few dozens people more than enough.
+Even a few dozens subscribers more than enough.

 And for that I need consistency.